Earthen Dam

 Earthen Dam Safety and Reservoir Stability

-Water infiltration through the vadose zone may occur in earthen dams and weaken the embankment’s stability.
-This can lead to dam breach, damage to property and even loss of human life.
-Obtaining real-time reliable data on dam sediment moisture and seepage from the vadoze zone is critical for maintaining safety of embankment dams and reservoirs.
+Water infiltration through the vadose zone may occur in earthen dams, levees and reservoirs and weaken the embankment’s stability.
+Dam seepage can lead to dam breach, damage to property and even loss of human life.
+Obtaining real-time reliable data from the vadoze zone on sediment moisture and dam seepage is critical for maintaining safety of embankment dams and reservoirs.
 It is also required for controlling undesirable contaminant flow towards groundwater, and improving infiltration for groundwater enrichment and recharging.

-The Challenge
+The Challenge of Dam Seepage

-Dam failures pose a serious threat to people and property.
-Water infiltration through the vadose zone may happen in earthen dams.
-It may weaken its stability and potentially lead to dam breach.
-Similarly, infiltration towards the groundwater may be critical, in cases where one wants to minimize or to increase groundwater enrichment.
-Today, most monitoring programs are based on measurement of phreatic water level by using piezometers, which actually detect free water surface in designated wells, but gives no information about the complex, unstable process that is taking place in this zone.
-The result is a lack of realtime, accurate data that can provide early warning of potential dam safety issues.
-As such, an in-situ monitoring system which measures continuously the actual conditions of the sediment in the subsurface (“dams body”) could contribute dramatically to monitor any inception of seepage, piping (in a dam) or infiltration towards groundwater.
+Today, most monitoring programs are based on measurement of phreatic water level by using piezometers, which actually detect free water surface in designated wells, but give no information about the complex, unstable process that is taking place in this zone.
+The result is a lack of real time, accurate data that can provide early warning on dam seepage and of potential dam safety issues.
+As such, an in-situ monitoring system which continuously measures the actual conditions of the sediment in the subsurface (“dams body”) can contribute dramatically to monitor any inception of dam seepage, piping (in a dam), or infiltration towards groundwater.

 The Solution